It all started with the Porsche Cayenne.

 “The Stelvio Quadrifoglio was an absolute dynamic beast on the track,” Lyon told ABC News in March.

-BMW tests all of its nine performance vehicles, known as its “M” division, on the famous Nurburgring race track in Germany.
+BMW tests all of its nine performance “M” vehicles on the famous Nurburgring racetrack in Germany.
 Its X5 M and X6 M models, both SUVs, are powered by twin-turbocharged eight-cylinder engines, and each can sprint from zero to 60 mph in 4.0 seconds, an acceleration that equals any pure sports car on the market, according to Oleg Satanovsky, a BMW spokesman.

 Driving an X6 M, for example, can be a refined or sporty escapade, depending on the driver’s mood.
 It obeys speed commands when required, or snaps into track mode with a stab on the throttle, propelling the driver forward with 567 hp and 553 lb-ft of torque.